hadinbe/dsr/README.md

 # DSR

-This repository is a dummy repository for the Data Science Retreat batch '04
+This repository is a dummy repository for the Data Science Retreat batch '04.

+And this is a new line into the README file.